wmde/wikibase-release-pipeline/docs/operating/backup-and-restore.md

 # Backup and restore

-Wikibase Suite stores the parts that make your instance unique in two places: service data in [Docker volumes](https://docs.docker.com/storage/volumes/), and [configuration](./advanced-configuration.md) in the `config` directory and `.env` file.
+Wikibase Suite (WBS) stores the parts that make your instance unique in two places: service data in [Docker volumes](https://docs.docker.com/storage/volumes/), and [configuration](./advanced-configuration.md) in the `config` directory and `.env` file.
 This guide explains how to back up each and how to restore service data when recovering from a failed upgrade or reset.

 ## Back up your data

-Wikibase Suite stores service data in the following Docker volumes:
+WBS stores service data in the following Docker volumes:

 - `wikibase-image-data`: MediaWiki image and media file uploads
 - `mysql-data`: MediaWiki/Wikibase MariaDB raw database